Ask

 An adolescent girl should take enough calcium rich foods in her diet to support the increase of bone density and maintain healthy strong bones.
 Some of the calcium sources include milk, cheese, paneer, Ragi, curd, yogurt.

-Reference ideal body weight and height for 18-year-old female can be considered as 48.1-59.5kg and 155.3-166.9cm height.
+Reference weight and height for a 19-year-old female is 48.1-59.5kg and 155.3-166.9cm respectively

 In any weight management programme, it is very essential to consume a healthy diversified balanced diet with few dietary modifications and regular physical activity.
 For weight gain it is essential to focus on your daily balanced diet with high calorie, high protein, and regular meals.
 With any weight gain diet, changes take time to reflect as your body requires sufficient time to adapt to the changes in order to show results.

 A high calorie and high protein diet is recommended for weight gain.
+High protein foods give a feeling of satiety, delay gastric emptying and help in maintain lean body or muscle mass.
 Daily protein requirement should ideally be followed as 0.8-1g per kg body weight.
-Some of the sources of high protein include pulses, lentils, milk, paneer, soybean, eggs, lean meat, nuts & seeds etc.

 Here are a few general Dietary guidelines to be considered for weight gain